hamxiaoz/10x-developer/typescript.md

 * Type assertion: `(<string>someValue).length;`

 * We have `static`, `readonly`
-  * `const` is for varibale.
-No one can modifiy it after assigned.
+  * `const` is for variable.
+No one can modify it after assigned.
   * `readonly` is for property (class property to property in interface).
 Properties must be initialized **at their declaration or in the constructor**.
 It only ensures that it won't be modified by me.
 Others can still modify it.
 [See here](https://basarat.gitbooks.io/typescript/content/docs/types/readonly.html)
   * `static` must be class member.